Key Things To Know

-A great place to start is to decide upon your goals for entering the Small Business BC Awards.
+What are you hoping to achieve by entering the Small Business BC Awards?
 Maybe you want to help boost your staff recruitment, raise your profile within your industry, or improve your marketing?
-Our Awards program can be a powerful tool to achieve your goals.
+Our Awards can be a powerful way to achieve your goals.
 You just need to clearly define what those goals are before you begin.

 Designate an ‘Awards Champion’

 Throughout the years, we’ve seen businesses pass the task of administering their awards application from one staff member to the next.
 This results in inconsistent entries where no one person took ownership and drove the task forward.
 Instead, we recommend designating yourself, or a staff member, as an ‘Awards Champion’ with responsibility for handling the nomination from start to finish.